 Seeing clearly: How lighting can make London a better city

 With a focus on lighting, this 2021 report from Centre for London argues that cites such as London often lack a strategic approach to lighting.
-It demonstrates, however, that better lighting in our centres can help to tackle pressing challenges such climate change, as well as provide a number of other benefits around safety, place activation, and wellbeing.
-A series of practical recommendations to enhance lighting are outlined, including a ‘good lighting toolkit’.
+It demonstrates, however, that better lighting in our centres can help to tackle pressing challenges such climate change, as well as provide a number of other benefits around safety and wellbeing.
+A series of practical recommendations to enhance lighting in our cities are outlined, including a ‘good lighting toolkit’.
 Although the focus is on London, other places could draw insight from this resource.